 From the lookout in the G.E.R.A.
-Park in Eichberg to the Ringwarte on the Ringkogel, from the Roman grave in Lebing to the Villa Rustica on Eastern Styria’s Roman Wine Road, from settlement history in the Hartberg Museum to the Ökopark, one of the most popular destinations for families.
+Park in Eichberg to the Ringwarte on the Ringkogel, from the Roman grave in Lebing to the Villa Rustica on Eastern Styria’s Roman Wine Road to the settlement history in the Hartberg Museum.
 Learn about the production of pumpkin seed oil in the Ölmühle.
 During a mill tour of the Getreidemühle Posch, the miller personally tells you about how the healthy products are made.
 With all these possibilities, your holiday in Austria’s garden is sure to be an unforgettable experience.

 Whether you are a recreational cyclist, bicycle racer, mountain biker or prefer to go on foot, the Hartbergerland with its hilly landscape has plenty to offer for all cycling and hiking enthusiasts.
 Pedal hard to climb the Ringkogel, Hartberg’s local mountain, or explore the communities at a more relaxed pace and taste regional delicacies in the surrounding wine taverns, cafés and inns.
 Out and about, enjoying nature and stopping whenever you like – that is surely the best way to experience the Hartbergerland in the midst of Austria’s garden.